HarsH-1877/TrailPlan/README.md

 > **Plan.
 Optimize.
 Go.**

 TrailPlan is a modern travel planning application which is all you need to plan your journey.
-It creates personalized itineraries giving highesh priority to your budget, real-time cost estimation, and visual timeline representation.
-Get complete trip plans with optimized flights, hotels, and activities - all tailored to your budget.
+It creates personalized itineraries giving highest priority to your budget by performing real-time cost estimation, and visual timeline representation.
+Get complete trip plans with optimized flights, hotels, and activities selection - all tailored to your budget.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen)](https://trailplan.onrender.com)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)